qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/liquefy.md

 \- at least two (2) gallons (7.57 liters) purest water *(how long can you hold your breath?)*
 \- reasonable lung capacity
 \- three (3) rat stomachs *(you need two and you'll mess up one)*
-\- a small item with sentimental value that you're unwilling to part with *(not something fragile or weak - it will be submerged. unless you make a mistake, you should not have to part with this.)*
+\- a small item with sentimental value that you're unwilling to part with *(not something fragile or weak - it will be submerged.)*
 \- ten (10) grams mercury
 \- 0.5 tsp lady lawless' transmuting tincture *(would usually prefer the powder but we can't use that here)*